More Options

 Student Council

-In the Fall of each year the students elect Student Council Representatives.
-The mission of the council is to continue to make Center School a safe environment in which all are welcomed and included as part of the school community.
+In the fall of each year, the students elect Student Council Representatives.
+Two students from each homeroom class are selected by their peers.
+The council's mission is to continue to make Center School a safe environment in which all are welcomed and included as part of the school community.
 The Student Council holds monthly meetings where they discuss activities.
-Some of these may include spirit days and Bus driver appreciation days.
+These may include spirit days, holiday drives, Valentine's Day candy grams, bake sales, and teacher appreciation days.
 The council is a non-profit organization and donates profits to special causes.

 Katie Ditolla [email protected]